 How quickly you will notice a relief of your symptoms depends on the severity of your infection and the time at which you started your treatment.

 In most cases, the drug will act rapidly and you should see a reduction in the severity of your herpes symptoms within 48 hours.
-It’s best to take valacyclovir as soon as you notice any signs to make sure recovery is rapid.
+It’s best to take valacyclovir at the first signs of an outbreak to make sure recovery is rapid.

 When it comes to herpes, the first outbreak will often be the worst, which means it could take longer for valacyclovir to work.
 Subsequent outbreaks can be less severe and the medicine should work faster.

 Once inside the human body, valacyclovir converts into its active ingredient acyclovir.
-Drugs that convert to be metabolized are called prodrugs.
+Drugs that convert to an active metabolite are called prodrugs.
 They are often more bioavailable, which means that more of the drug is available to be used by the body for treatment.